Notes on a talk by Michael Stone at Centre of Gravity, January 14, 2014

 We’re in the midst of the largest liberation movement in history, which is the liberation of any constraint on the very richest from making money.
 We’re creating tremendous inequality because everything can be turned into money.
 Water can be sold, the earth cracked open and fracked, forests leveled.
 We are witnessing a class war of rich against poor.
 The biggest loser is our environment.
 The rich have repackaged the liberation movements of blacks, women, animals, in order to free their greed and the flow of capital.
 Free trade but not free people.
 We are creating a permanent underclass.
 What we need is not revolution which brings us variations on the same leaders, but embodied rebellion with values.
 Our tactic is our attention.
 When you can’t pay attention, corporations can sell you things.
 They plug into your feelings of inadequacy (I am not enough equals I am not enough).
 The casualties of our economic model end up in therapy or meditation because we can’t consume and produce at this level.
 The first place to go is the body, breath, community.
 We become more open to what arises in us, outside of us.
 You have an ethical obligation to practice.

 How to practice until you’re not afraid of yourself any longer?
 To look at the tail and see your unlived life and not be afraid of it.

-In mystical Judaism they tell a story about the beginning before the beginning.
+In mystical Judaism, they tell a story about the beginning before the beginning.
 There was a vase filled with light and one day the vase exploded.
-The righteous came and starting putting all the pieces together again.
-When you practice you appreciate all the different fragments, you become a peace maker.
+The righteous came and started putting all the pieces together again.
+When you practice you appreciate all the different fragments, you become a peacemaker.
 You pick up all the pieces of God and try to put them back together again.